fivetran/dbt_github/README.md

 # GitHub dbt Package ([Docs](https://fivetran.github.io/dbt_github/))
 # 📣 What does this dbt package do?
-This package cleans, tests, prepares, and models GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/GitHub) for analysis.
-It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/github/#schemainformation) and builds off the output of our [GitHub source package](https://github.com/fivetran/dbt_GitHub_source).
+- Produces modeled tables that leverage GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/github) in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/edit#slide=id.g244d368397_0_1) and builds off the output of our [GitHub source package](https://github.com/fivetran/dbt_github_source).

-This package enables you to better understand your GitHub issues and pull requests.
-Its main focus is to enhance these two core objects with commonly used metrics.
-Additionally, the metrics tables let you better understand your team's velocity over time.
-These metrics are available on a daily, weekly, monthly and quarterly level.
+- The above mentioned models enable you to better understand your GitHub issues and pull requests.
+It achieves this by:
+  - Enhancing the Issue and Pull Requests objects with commonly used metrics.
+  - Models the Issue and Pull Request data in a way that makes for seamless velocity tracking.
+- Generates a comprehensive data dictionary of your source and modeled GitHub data via the [dbt docs site](https://fivetran.github.io/dbt_github/)

 Refer to the table below for a detailed view of all models materialized by default within this package.
 Additionally, check out our [Docs site](https://fivetran.github.io/dbt_github/#!/overview?g_v=1) for more details about these models.